marcusgsta/ramverk2/README.md

 npm run test2 # for node 8
 npm run test3 # for node 9
 ```
 This will take some time.
-When the unit tests are done you will need to press 'Q' to leave the Jest CLI and proceed with code coverage as a last step.
+When the unit tests are done you will need to press 'Q' to leave the Jest CLI.

 Optional: Set port (default: 1337)
 ```